jikanter/mcp-use/libraries/typescript/README.md

 ## 🏗️ What's Included

-MCP-Use for TypeScript provides the complete MCP stack:
+mcp-use for TypeScript provides the complete MCP stack:

 - **🤖 MCP Agent** - Build AI agents that can use tools and reason across multiple steps
 - **🔌 MCP Client** - Connect directly to MCP servers for programmatic tool access